We are earth-lovers with a deep desire to be of service in the work of re-connection, re-wilding, and re-membering.

 I live among the diverse forests and rivers of so-called Humboldt County, in ancestral Wiyot and Yurok territory.
 And when I can, also spend time in the rich redwood forest of the East Bay hills (traditional Ohlone land), the wild oaks & coyote along the American River, the alders and otters along the Mad River (Baduwat River), and the lodgepole pines of the Sierra mountains.
 Email: firstname.lastname@example.org

-Katie Baptist, LCSW, is an ecotherapist, naturalist, writer, and rite-of-passage guide.
-She is passionate about preserving wild nature; both human and otherwise.
+Katie is one of the original co-founders and fire-keepers of Wild Nature Heart.
+She is an ecotherapist, naturalist, writer, and rite-of-passage guide passionate about preserving wild nature, both human and otherwise.
 Katie holds a master’s degree in women’s spirituality and is devoted to healing through embodied, earth-based practices for reconnecting to ourselves, each other, and the planet.
 Her psychotherapy practice, Heart Story, is located in midtown Sacramento.
 Email: email@example.com

 Wild Nature Heart Facilitators and Guides